 DICTATION GUIDELINES & RECORDING TIPS

 We have a wealth of experience in what works and what doesn't work when recording dictation.
 These guidelines are divided into facilitation advice and more technical recording tips, as well as addressing any specific dictation transcription issues.
 We hope that this will help our clients to make recordings of the highest quality which will, in turn, cut down on transcription times and costs.
 Please see our dictation transcription services page for details of the services we offer and our Equipment pages for further advice.
-DOWNLOAD the PDF version of these guidelines.

 GUIDELINES - PLEASE